Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 3. Implement a CSS Fallback Chain: Structure your stylesheet to gracefully degrade to a neutral palette if JavaScript fails or cookies are blocked.
 Use @media (prefers-color-scheme) as a baseline fallback, augmented by the color-scheme meta tag.

 4. Deprecate Client-Only Toggle Logic: Remove legacy localStorage-only toggles.
-Replace them with SSR-aware state hydration that syncs user preference via HTTP headers or secure cookies.
+Replace them with SSR-aware state hydration that syncs user preference via HTTP cookies or the Sec-CH-Prefers-Color-Scheme client hint.

 5. Validate Each Phase: Run snapshot diffing and automated hydration tests after each migration phase.
 Do not proceed to the next step until CI reports zero hydration warnings and visual regression baselines remain stable.